 White, Silver, Green

 A quiet, sedating look might soothe your thoughts in a part-shade garden.
 Combine the reflective whites of Mountain Laurel (Kalmia latifolia) with the grey-silver of Lamb’s ear (Stachys byzantina).
-The variegated leaves of Bishop’s Weed (Aegopodium podagraria) is a ground cover that can sometimes take over if left unchecked.
+The variegated leaves of Bishop’s Weed (Aegopodium podagraria) are a ground cover that can sometimes take over if left unchecked.
 But here, it serves as an excellent ground cover.
-On the edge of the shade garden bed, it helps with soil erosion on this steep slope.
+On the edge of the shade garden bed it helps with soil erosion on this steep slope.

 Blue, Pink, Burgundy, Silver

-Adding flower garden color schemes for all season interest is natural when you have some inspiration.
+Adding flower garden color schemes for all-season interest is natural when you have some inspiration.
 Walk around your neighborhood or garden center and start picking out color combinations.
 Then infuse them into your garden.
 If you need a little inspiration, let’s talk.
 Call me for a design consultation today.
 We will discuss your favorite color schemes for the garden.